-- Customs procedure code ٠ - Declaration unique consignment reference (UCR a reference • number that allows you to identify the consignment in your records) - ٠ Purchase and, if available, the sales invoice numbers - Date and time of entry in records creating the tax point, which is ٠ used for working out VAT payments later.
-This cannot be changed after entered - ٠ Any temporary admission, warehousing or temporary storage stock account references - Warehouse approval number ٠
+- Customs procedure code - Declaration unique consignment reference (UCR a reference number that allows you to identify the consignment in your records) - Purchase and, if available, the sales invoice numbers - Date and time of entry in records creating the tax point, which is used for working out VAT payments later.
+This cannot be changed after entered - Any temporary admission, warehousing or temporary storage stock account references - Warehouse approval number

-- · Written description of the goods so they are easy to identify and to decide the correct commodity code to use. - · Customs value - Quantity of goods - for example, number of packages and items, net mass - · Details of licensing requirements and licence numbers - · Details of any supporting documents, including the serial numbers, where appropriate, needed before the goods can be released - (lf agent making declaration on an а behalf someone else) EEP the of detail person being represented SINESS В
+- Written description of the goods so they are easy to identify and to decide the correct commodity code to use. - · Customs value - Quantity of goods for example, number of packages and items, net mass - Details of licensing requirements and licence numbers - Details of any supporting documents, including the serial numbers, where appropriate, needed before the goods can be released - (lf making agent declaration an а on behalf of else) someone details the EEP^{of} person being represented BUSINESS